@chrisbrown Announces Release Date For #HeartbreakOnAFullMoon And #WelcomeToMyLife Documentary

 — Chris Brown (@chrisbrown) April 14, 2017

-As for Breezy’s documentary, the project was previously announced last April alongside an emotionally charged trailer for the impending film, which aims to provide fans with an inside look into Brown’s passion for creating music, the nature of his headline-making relationships, as well as the impact that his 2009 assault on then-girlfriend Rihanna has impacted his role in the public eye.
+As for Breezy’s documentary, the project was previously announced last April alongside an emotionally charged trailer for the impending film, which aims to provide fans with an inside look into Brown’s passion for creating music, the nature of his headline-making relationships, as well as the way his 2009 assault on then-girlfriend Rihanna has impacted his role in the public eye.

 Chris Brown – Welcome to My Life – Trailer from Riveting Entertainment on Vimeo.

-While Brown’s decision to address the topic of Rihanna in the upcoming documentary sparked debate, as well as heavy criticism, on social media, fans of the “Kriss Kross” singer have expressed their eagerness to get their hands on the documentary project.
+While Brown’s decision to address the topic of Rihanna in the upcoming documentary sparked debate, as well as heavy criticism on social media, fans of the “Kriss Kross” singer have expressed their eagerness to get their hands on the documentary project.

-Earlier this year, the “Wrist” singer sat down for an interview with Women’s Wear Daily in which he dished about the release plans for the documentary, albeit then projecting an “early 2017” release for the film at the time of the interview.
+Earlier this year, the “Wrist” singer sat down for an interview with Women’s Wear Daily, in which he dished about the release plans for the documentary, albeit then projecting an “early 2017” release for the film at the time of the interview.

 “As humans, we limit ourselves by insecurities whether it be the insecurities that our parents put on us because of their protective fears,” Chris began of the inspiration behind Welcome to My Life.
 “They don’t want us to make the same mistakes that they did, or peer pressure from kids in college and school that you have to want to be accepted.
 Everyone is looking for acceptance or love—everybody.
 It’s on us as people to see past the blemish that people might put on other people whether they’re overweight, pretentious, cocky, arrogant, racist—whatever it is—all stems from fear.”